SjoerdTimovanVliet/SSVEP_interface_thesis/Readme.md

 # The Code explained

 Executed on Ubuntu 20.04.4 LTS
+The first 3 steps are optional.
+These steps create the videos and images used for the trials.

-## Step 1: install x264 library to create videos in .avci format
+## Step 1 (OPTIONAL): install x264 library to create videos in .avci format

     sudo apt-get update -y
     sudo apt-get apt-get remove -y x264 ffmpeg libx264-dev